 4 Steps to Monitor Your Blood Pressure At Home

 Almost 108 million—or 50 percent of—adults in the United States are hypertensive.
-According to the National Institute of Health, hypertension, also known as high blood pressure, is the most common preventable cause of cardiovascular disease, which is why having a home blood pressure monitor (HBPM) can be a pivotal step in your health care plan.
+According to the National Institutes of Health, hypertension, also known as high blood pressure, is the most common preventable cause of cardiovascular disease, which is why having a home blood pressure monitor (HBPM) can be a pivotal step in your health care plan.

-Step One: Set up Your at-Home Station
+Step One: Set up Your At-Home Station

 When taking your blood pressure at home, it is critical that you have the correct set-up: a table, a chair with a supportive back and the ability to have your feet flat on the ground.